Selling a Real Estate & PropTech Business in Geneva

 Who acquires Real Estate & PropTech businesses in Geneva

-PE-backed Property Services Consolidators
+Property Management and Services Consolidators

 PropTech Strategic Acquirers